MrDaviesKellett/rectangleObjects/README.md

 ### Function `find_largest_rectangle(rectangles)`

 #### Parameters:
-- rectangles (list of Rectangle objects): A list of Rectangle objects.
+- rectangles: A list of Rectangle objects.

 #### Returns:
 - The Rectangle object with the largest area.